Definition

 Attempt and conspiracy are different concepts:

-Attempt is when someone intentionally tries but fails to carry out a crime.
+Attempt is when you intentionally try but fail to carry out a crime.
 In contrast, conspiracy occurs when two or more people agree to commit a crime, whether or not they take any further action to accomplish it.4

 Example: Luanne and Margaret were kicked out of UNLV for cheating.
 To get their revenge, they make an agreement over text message to vandalize the registrar’s office that weekend.
 On the way to campus, Luanne gets stuck in traffic.
 Margaret does not want to wait, so she decides to deface the office herself.